SaaS Marketing Metrics To Die For!

 This causes a profit and loss cash flow trough which gets deeper the faster the company grows.
 On the plus side though, the faster the growth in new customers, the stronger the curve looks when it becomes positive.
 However, in the meantime it’s essential that you work on persuading as many prospects in the evaluation phase to convert to paid customers.

-If your SaaS product is a consultative solution with a high level of technical expertise required then the sales process will be more complex and may require interaction with your business development team.
+If your SaaS product is a consultative solution with a high level of technical expertise required then the sales process will be more complex.
+It may require interaction with your business development team.
 This should be built into your user journey to allow for more technical questions to be answered.

-These are the kind of questions you need to be asking to effectively optimise your site for new customer conversion.
 Tools like Hotjar can help you get feedback from prospects and evaluate the user experience.
-For sign-up forms try Formisimo which is a dedicated form analytics SaaS solution that has been recommended by many conversion optimisation experts.
+For sign-up forms try Zuko which is a dedicated form analytics SaaS solution that has been recommended by many conversion optimisation experts.

 4. Customer Loyalty: